MA Counseling Program

 Powerful Integrated Curriculum

 This 60-credit master’s program features expert-led coursework, internship experience, and an electronic portfolio that showcases all you’ve learned.
 Full-time students can complete the program in approximately two years.
-Courses are offered:

 Find Your Mentor